raku-community-modules/Inline-Scheme-Guile/README.md

 # DESCRIPTION

-Module for executing Guile Scheme code and accessing Guile Scheme libraries from Perl 6.
+Module for executing Guile Scheme code and accessing Guile Scheme libraries from Raku.

 # BUILDING